 You will find in this course many different ways of thinking about and treating what we call mental "disorders".
 Many approaches to mental illness do not emphasize medications the way that our culture does.
 I recognize that many of you may be taking such drugs, and if you feel that you need to question or change your regimen, you must do so ONLY with consent and cooperation of the person prescribing the medication.

 Weekly Schedule: Topics, Readings, Assignments, Deadlines

-- Readings are to be completed before the Tuesday class that week. - EW is the Watters text; ED is the Duran Test - There are on-line readings every week.
-Be sure to check!
+- Readings are to be completed before the Monday class that week. - EW is the Watters book - There are on-line readings almost every week.
+It is your responsibility to check!